makeabhishek/Wave-Equation/sensitivityKernel.md

 - The adjoint source will be fed in at receiver locations during an adjoint simulation
 - The resulting adjoint wavefield interacts with the forward wavefield to illuminate parts of the model that the misfit function is sensitive to

 # Sensitivity Kernel

+### What does "kernel" represent in integral kernel?
+In algebra, the term kernel of a homomorphism refers to the inverse image of the zero element.
+In functional analysis, there is the term "integral kernel".
+Examples are Possion kernel, Dirichlet kernel etc. \
+In simple language it denotes the inner part.
+According to dictionary, kernel is "the important, central part of anything".
+(This is the third meaning in Chambers Concise Dictionary).
+From O.E. cyrnel=corn,grain + dimin. suffix -el). \
+An integral kernel is, of course, **an integrable generalization** $𝐾(𝑥,𝑦)$ of a matrix $𝑀_{𝑗,𝑘}$.
+You could very loosely call this a "kernel" in the sense of the "core" of the formula for a integral linear operator.  \

+#### Fredholm integral equation
+A Fredholm equation is an integral equation in which the term containing the kernel function (defined below) has constants as integration limits.
+An inhomogeneous Fredholm equation of the first kind is written as \
+                  $g(t)=\int _{a}^{b}K(t,s)f(s)\,\mathrm ds$ \
+ and the problem is, given the continuous kernel function $K$ and the function $g$, to find the function $f$.
+Fredholm equations arise naturally in the theory of signal processing, for example as the famous spectral concentration problem popularized by David Slepian.
+The operators involved are the same as linear filters.
+They also commonly arise in linear forward modeling and inverse problems. \

 + The sensitivity kernel is an expression that relates a change in the acoustic field between a source and a receiver, to a local change in the medium property [1].